haxorof/ansible-role-docker-ce/README.md

 ### On the road to CIS security compliant Docker engine installation

 This minimal example below show what kind of role configuration that is required to pass the [Docker bench](https://github.com/docker/docker-bench-security) checks.
 However this configuration setup devicemapper in a certain way which will create logical volumes for the containers.
 Simplest is to have at least 3 GB of free space available in the partition.
-Since Docker v17.06 it is possible to just set the storage option `dm.directlvm_device` make Docker create the logical volumes:
+Since Docker v17.06 it is possible to just set the storage option `dm.directlvm_device` to make Docker create the necessary volumes:

     - hosts: localhost
       roles: